 Onsite Reference Service

-The Reading Room is open from 9 am to 3:45 pm, Monday through Friday, except University Holidays.
+The Reading Room is open from 9 am – 4 pm, Monday through Friday, except University Holidays.

 Offsite Reference Service